SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To ease the device integration, Cumulocity supports static templates that can be used without the need for creating your own templates.
 These templates focus only on the most commonly used messages for device management.
 For further information on static templates refer to the [*MQTT Developer´s Guide*](/guides/mqtt/static-templates/).

-Open the SmartREST template list from the Device Types menu in the navigator.
+Open the SmartREST template list from the "Device Types" menu in the navigator.

 ![template view](/guides/users-guide/templateview.png)